 Sanofi dengue vaccine less effective than hoped

 The result leaves uncertain the future of a product that Sanofi has previously said could generate more than 1 billion euros ($1.3 billion) in yearly sales.
-But researchers said it did show for the first time that a safe vaccine was possible.

-The mosquito-borne disease, also known as "breakbone fever", is a threat to nearly 3 billion people and is caused by four types of virus, none of which confers immunity from the others.
+The mosquito-borne disease, also known as "breakbone fever", is a threat to nearly 3 billion people and is caused by four different types of virus, none of which confers immunity from the others.